dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Encoding
 Don't confuse(endianess - the way we store bytes in memory):
 * big endian - big end stored first, if you read left-to-right this make sense, it's also called forward
-* little endian - store bytes right-to-left, reasoning - as you increase numbers, you need to add digits to the left, thus keep in mind that only bytes change order, bits inside single byte stay as they are in big-endian you have to move all digits right.
-But with little-endian you just add digits In the old days little-endian has advantage, cause you can read 32 bit variable as 8 or 16bit variable.
+* little endian - store bytes right-to-left, reasoning - as you increase numbers, you need to add digits to the left, thus keep in mind that only bytes change order, bits inside single byte stay as they are.
+In big-endian you have to move all digits right.
+But with little-endian you just add digits.
+In the old days little-endian has advantage, cause you can read 32 bit variable as 8 or 16bit variable.
 Endianess:
 * for cpu is not an issue anymore, cause developers use high-level programming language.
 * for network transfer - can be a problem, but only if you use binary representation, since most protocol these days use XML/JSON, no issue with text protocols, yet for SBE, and any binary representation, endianess still an issue, so pay attention to it.